redsoxfantom/CommandParser/README.md

             parser.Parse("GarbledCommand"); // No action will be called and this will return "false".

-            parser.Parse("Command3 IntParam 10 FloatParam 15.4"); // Will return "true" and print "Command3 called with IntParam 10 and FloatParam 15.4"
+            parser.Parse("Command3 FloatParam 15.4 IntParam 10"); // Will return "true" and print "Command3 called with IntParam 10 and FloatParam 15.4"
-        }
+                                                                  // Note that this example shows that multiple parameters can be defined in any order.

+            parser.Parse("command3 IntParam 15"); // Will return "true" and print "Command3 called with IntParam 15 and FloatParam 0"
+                                                  // Note this example shows that parameters can be left out of a command.
+                                                  // If a parameter is not defined, the parameter object Property will take on it's default value
+                                                  // Defaults: Int = 0, Float = 0, Bool = false, String = null

+            parser.Parse("command4"); // Will return "true" and print "false" parser.Parse("command4 BoolParam") // Will return "true" and print "true"
+                                               // Boolean parameters don't read in the string after the parameter name
+                                               // to decide what the value should be.
+If the parameter name is part of the string
+                                               // passed in, then the parameter value will be "true".
+If not, then "false" }
     }